What personal information do we hold?

 We handle your personal information according to Part 2 of the UK Data Protection Act 2018.
 The Act applies the EU’s General Data Protection Regulation (GDPR) standards for the processing of data considered to be ‘general data’.

-We are committed to ensuring that the personal and sensitive information it holds about individuals is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.
+We are committed to making sure any personal and sensitive information is accurate, up to date, used only for the purpose intended and securely protected from inappropriate access.

-The OPCC regularly reviews your personal information and assesses whether it is lawful for us to continue to retain it.
-We will securely destroy your information when it is no longer required for any purpose listed in this notice or there is no longer a lawful purpose for processing it.
+The OPCC regularly reviews your personal information and assesses whether it is lawful for us to continue to keep it.
+We will safely destroy your information when it is no longer required for any purpose listed in this notice or there is no longer a lawful purpose for processing it.

-The OPCC commits to ensuring that you can find out about your personal information, have access to it and the right to challenge its accuracy.
+The OPCC commits to ensuring that you can find out about your personal information, can access it and have the right to challenge its accuracy.